Radziu1202/Apache_Arrow_Flight_Connector/blogpost/post.md

 end = time.time()
 ```

-The average time of executing this code 10 times is equals to 0.133s
+The average time of executing this code 10 times is equal to 0.133s

 ## Conclusions
-The result obtained using only list of dictionaries is much better than using Dataframes.
-Adding new data to dataframe using `append` method is really time-consuming and in consequence creating batches is much more expensive.
-Probably this is the reason why this method is deprecated from Pandas 1.4.0 and will be removed in the future.
+The result obtained by using only the list of dictionaries is much better than while using Dataframes.
+Adding new data to the dataframe using `append` method is really time-consuming and in consequence creating batches is much more expensive.
+Probably this is the reason why this method is deprecated since Pandas 1.4.0 and will be removed in the future.